aburousan/azaz/Pages/Physics/papers/hernquist1987/03_treecode.md

 ### What these terms actually mean

-Before pushing on, it is worth stopping to ask what we have just built, because the algebra hides a very simple physical picture.
+Before pushing on, stop and ask what we have just built.
+The algebra hides a very simple picture.

 **The multipole expansion is a way of describing a lump of matter by progressively finer features**, in the same way you might describe a person from further and further away: